Follow These 8 Steps to Become a COTA

 5. Complete Fieldwork

-Every accredited program must include internships, known as fieldwork.
+Every accredited occupational therapy program must include internships, known as fieldwork.
 There are two levels of fieldwork, level I and level II.

 A level I fieldwork rotation focuses more on observation in the field.
 Although many students have already done some kind of observation hours prior to entering the program, this fieldwork is designed to help put the principles learned in the classroom into the real world.